Project Pressure Partners with Guideline Geo to Study Endangered Equatorial Glaciers

 Guideline Geo’s ProEx GPR was set up to provide data on the glacier’s depth, paired with drone surveys and repeat photography to document its retreat.
 The initial surveys have already captured invaluable information, highlighting the immense potential of combining advanced technology with on-ground expertise.
 Thymann and Sevestre worked with local guides from Uganda Wildlife Authority to capture data, the majority of the team was Bakonzo.
 The dramatic landscapes and ever-changing weather made it a challenging endeavor, but every step forward reaffirms the importance of our mission to protect these glaciers before they vanish.

-Dr. Heïdi Sevestre while taking glacier measurements with a MALÅ ProEx GPR.
+Dr. Heïdi Sevestre while taking glacier measurements with a MALÅ ProEx ground penetrating radar (GPR).

 Upcoming Expeditions